-The areas of study during my degree program that I have found most beneficial to my career include the development of critical-thinking and analytical skills, interpersonal and teamwork skills, and a broad education of the social sciences, including psychology, sociology, and philosophy.
-Success in business, and finance careers in particular, require not only a strong command of various techniques, but also robust social skills and the ability to relate to others.
+The areas of study during my degree that I have found most beneficial to my career include the development of critical thinking and analytical skills; interpersonal and teamwork skills; and a broad education of the social sciences, including psychology, sociology, and philosophy.
+Success in business -- and finance careers in particular -- requires not only a strong command of various techniques, but also robust social skills and the ability to relate to others.

-Alternatively, students that have dual passions (e.g., in engineering and business) may consider a technical undergraduate degree supplemented with a later graduate degree (MBA) in finance.
-Indeed, it is very common for students with an undergraduate degree in a social science (e.g., economics or philosophy) or in the traditional sciences, to continue their training with an MBA, after a few years in the workforce.
+Alternatively, students that have dual passions may consider a technical undergraduate degree supplemented with a later graduate degree in finance.
+Indeed, it is very common for students with an undergraduate degree in a social or traditional science to continue their training with an MBA after a few years in the workforce.

 After a few years, I decided to advance my career prospects by furthering my training and obtaining my MBA at the University of Chicago.
 Although the job market prospects were again mixed upon graduating, I quickly learned about the "golden rule" of securing a job: network, network, network!

 I treasure my experiences at Goldman Sachs.
-Given their extensive (eight months) training program, I learned a lot about various facets of the investment management and banking business.
+Given their extensive, eight-month training program, I learned a lot about various facets of the investment management and banking business.
 I grew to become an important contributor to the firm and was named one of its youngest vice presidents.
-Where else can you network with prominent CEOs, help companies raise capital, orchestrate a leveraged buyout, or manage hundreds of millions of dollars -- all while making seven figures at the tender age of 25?
+Where else can you network with prominent CEOs, help companies raise capital, orchestrate a leveraged buyout, and manage hundreds of millions of dollars -- all while making seven figures -- at the tender age of 25?

-It also allowed me to create my own firm in 2000, which quickly rose to manage several billion dollars -- and was ranked the number one wealth management firm by Bloomberg Wealth Manager by 2006 and again in 2007.
+It also allowed me to create my own firm in 2000, which quickly rose to manage several billion dollars and was ranked the number one wealth management firm by Bloomberg Wealth Manager in 2006 and 2007.

 There are a number of paths available to students who choose a career in finance.
-Among these are investment/money management (working with investors), investment banking/corporate finance (working with issuers), financial operations, internal finance (working in a finance function within a company and sometimes called financial planning and analysis/FPA, treasury, or project management), commercial banking, real estate, teaching/research/academia, or working for a governmental agency.
+Among these are investment/money management, investment banking/corporate finance, financial operations, and internal finance.
+Students can also pursue commercial banking, real estate, teaching/research/academia, and working for a governmental agency.

 Once again, it is difficult to generalize as to what specific type of person excels in finance.
 During my term at Goldman Sachs, and again when I ran my own investment management firm, I interviewed, recruited, and hired many, many different types of candidates.
-Some of our most successful candidates were, variously, music majors, U.S. Navy SEALs, philosophy professors, ex-CIA officers responsible for "disrupting hostile foreign regimes," and of course finance majors and finance MBAs.
+Some of our most successful candidates were music majors, U.S. Navy SEALs, philosophy professors, ex-CIA officers responsible for "disrupting hostile foreign regimes," and finance majors and finance MBAs.

-As opposed to a specific degree or experience, these successful professionals have cultivated and have the following personal characteristics: a highly analytical mind, a love of numbers, creativity and innovation, a competitive streak while also maintaining an attitude of teamwork, constant curiosity (in terms of trying to always understand the "how" and the "why" of an event), a "never give up" mentality, "thick skin," and the ability to work long hours and still maintain discipline.
+As opposed to a specific degree or experience, these successful professionals cultivated the following personal characteristics: a highly analytical mind, a love of numbers, creativity and innovation, a competitive streak while also maintaining an attitude of teamwork, constant curiosity, a "never give up" mentality, "thick skin," and the ability to work long hours and still maintain discipline.